-I will try to write from every country how the border crossing went and where they where asking for money or gifts.
+I will try to write from every country how the border crossing (and bribe )went and where they where asking for money or gifts.

 We entered Morocco with the ferry from Barcelona at Tangier Med.
 We arrived around 7 pm, you need to get your passport stamped at the ferry (this is for all ferries also from Gibraltar).
 When you leave the boat they check your passports and let you go to customs, this is where it all starts.
 When you arrive there it’s pretty crazy and crowded, there are some fixers walking around well willing to help you, but you can do this easily on your own.